Hypernatremia in Emergency Medicine Clinical Presentation

 History

-In patients who are hospitalized, reviewing the medicines and feedings the patient has received in search of an iatrogenic sodium load is imperative.
-Commonly identified sources include the administration of sodium bicarbonate during an arrest, high-sodium tube feedings, or overaggressive infusion of 3% isotonic sodium chloride solution.
+In patients who are hospitalized, reviewing the medicines and the types of feedings that the patient has received is important to exclude iatrogenic excessive sodium load.
+Commonly identified sources include the administration of sodium bicarbonate during cardiac arrest, high-sodium tube feedings, or overaggressive infusion of 3% isotonic sodium chloride solution.
 Pharmaceutical causes of nephrogenic DI should also be considered (see Causes).

 Symptoms of hypernatremia tend to be nonspecific.
 Anorexia, restlessness, nausea, and vomiting occur early.
 These symptoms are followed by altered mental status, lethargy or irritability, and, eventually, stupor or coma.
 Musculoskeletal symptoms may include twitching, hyperreflexia, ataxia, or tremor.
 Neurologic symptoms are generally nonfocal (eg, mental status changes, ataxia, seizure), but focal deficits such as hemiparesis have been reported.